Register for the Central UP Farm-to-School Institute

 • The training is planned to take place at The Mather Inn (107 Canda Street, Ishpeming, MI 49849).
 We will visit other locations, including the Partridge Creek Community Farm and gardens, and will share details with attendees at the training.

 • Stipends are available for teachers and school staff attending both days of the Institute.
+If your school is in session June 11-12 due to snow days, reimbursement for a substitute teacher for both days of the session is available.
 Please share your needs on the registration form and Mary Antonia Andronis (mary@partridgecreekfarm.org) will get back to you..

 • A travel stipend to offset the cost of travel and lodging is available to those who request it.
 The amount available will depend on how many participants utilize this resource.
 The anticipated amount is $120.
 Please save lodging receipts if you utilize the travel stipend.
 Stipend funds will be distributed after the training.
 You can share your needs on the registration form.